winnieyangwannan/winnieyangwannan.github.io/_pages/about.md

 ### Past Research Highlight
 In early 2024 I was beginning my transition from Neuroscience to AI.
 By then, progress in AI for several years had already exploded in a myriad of promise and hope.
-But what struck me in 2024 was that the **rate** of progress was continuing unabated, and my feelings of open-ended benefit for humanity turned to worries for our extinction as we barrel unprepared toward the direction of ASI.
-My main motivation is that in order for humanity to benefit from the plethora of benefits that AI brings, we _must make sure the system is aligned_, and we must build such safe systems **now**.
+But what struck me in 2024 was that the **rate** of progress.
+In order for humanity to benefit from the plethora of benefits that AI brings, we _must make sure the system is aligned_, and we must build such safe systems **now**.

-Within the broad goal of helping superalignment, my have conducted research revolve around building automated alignment research assistants -- perhaps by better leveraging interpretability tools to monitor their internals.
+Within the broad goal of helping superalignment, I am interested in research revolving around building automated alignment research assistants.

-One area, for instance, that I have worked on is to monitor and characterize deception in LLMs ([Preprint](http://localhost:8080/projects/3_project/)).
+Another area, for instance, that I have worked on is to monitor and characterize deception in LLMs ([Preprint](http://localhost:8080/projects/3_project/)).

-Using interpretability insight, I have devellped an effiicient post-training agorithm to reduce hallucination in LLMs ([Preprint](https://arxiv.org/pdf/2510.02324)).

-Delving into the black box is within my existing expertise as a neuroscientist (expertise in ‘internal oversight’ of the brain) as well as my recent research experience in LLM deception.

 ---